Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/README.md

 <h5> About the Experiment : </h5>

 Phenol-formaldehyde resin is a thermosetting plastic of the class of condensation polymers, which is obtained by condensation polymerization of phenol and formaldehyde in presence of an acid catalyst.
-The commercial name is Bakelite named in honour of an American chemist Backeland.<br>Urea-formaldehyde is prepared by the reaction of formaldehyde with urea in the presence of sulphuric acid.
+The commercial name is Bakelite named in honour of an American chemist Backeland.<br>Urea-formaldehyde is prepared by the reaction of formaldehyde with urea in the presence of sulphuric acid.Urea-formaldehyde is also called urea-methanal and is named so for its common synthesis pathway and overall structure.
+It is a non-transparent thermosetting resin or plastic which is made from urea and formaldehyde when they are heated in the presence of a mild base such as ammonia or pyridine.
+These resins are commonly used in adhesives, finishes, and molded objects as shown in the picture alongside.
+Urea-formaldehyde resin was first produced in 1884 by Hölzer, who was working with Bernhard Tollens.

 <h5> Target Audience : </h5>